 The 1-Wire bus has only a single line by definition; it is important that each device on the bus be able to drive it at the appropriate time.
 To facilitate this, each device attached to the 1-Wire bus must have open drain or tri-state outputs.
-The 1-Wire port of the DS1921L is open-drain with an internal circuit equivalent to that shown in Figure 11.
+The 1-Wire port of the DS1921H/Z is open-drain with an internal circuit equivalent to that shown in Figure 12.

 A multidrop bus consists of a 1-Wire bus with multiple slaves attached.
 At standard speed the 1-Wire bus has a maximum data rate of 16.3kbits per second.
 The speed can be boosted to 142kbits per second by activating the Overdrive mode.
-The DS1921L is not guaranteed to be fully compliant to the iButton Standard.
-Its maximum data rate in standard speed mode is 14.1kbits per second and 125kbits per second in Overdrive.
+The DS1921H/Z is not guaranteed to be fully compliant to the iButton Standard.
+Its maximum data rate in standard speed mode is 15.4kbits per second and 125kbits per second in Overdrive.
 The value of the pull-up resistor primarily depends on the network size and load conditions.
-For most applications the optimal value of the pull-up resistor will be approximately $2.2k\Omega$.
+The DS1921H/Z requires a pull-up resistor of maximum $2.2k\Omega$ at any speed.

 The idle state for the 1-Wire bus is high.
 If for any reason a transaction needs to be suspended, the bus must be left in the idle state if the transaction is to resume.
 If this does not occur and the bus is left low for more than 16μs (Overdrive speed) or more than 120μs (standard speed), one or more devices on the bus may be reset.
-With the DS1921L the bus must be left low for no longer than 15.2μs at Overdrive speed to ensure that none of the slave devices on the 1-Wire bus performs a reset.
-Despite of its limited compliance, the DS1921L will communicate properly when used in conjunction with a DS2480B 1-Wire driver and serial port adapters that are based on this driver chip.
+Note that the DS1921H/Z does not quite meet the full 16μs maximum low time of the normal 1-Wire bus Overdrive timing.
+With the DS1921H/Z the bus must be left low for no longer than 15μs at Overdrive speed to ensure that no DS1921H/Z on the 1-Wire bus performs a reset.
+The DS1921H/Z will communicate properly when used in conjunction with a DS2480B or DS2490 1-Wire driver and adapters that are based on these driver chips.

-HARDWARE CONFIGURATION Figure 11
+HARDWARE CONFIGURATION Figure 12